 - 1. Install the MicroSD cards. - NOTE: Reinstall the MicroSD cards into the same slots based on the labels you had marked on the cards during removal. - 2.
-Follow the procedure listed in After working inside your system.
+Follow the procedure listed in After working inside your system on page 66.